What makes Pleasanton Unified School District a special place to work?

 Probation and Salary Policy

 All newly hired bargaining unit employees are probationary for (1) one calendar year from date of hire.
 All new employees start at step 1 on the salary schedule.
-Employees receive a step increase on the anniversary of the start date in their position.
+Employees receive an annual step increase based on the hire date: (Hire Dates: 1st - 15th, step increase effective on the 1st of the hire month; Hire Dates: 16th - 31st, step increase effective on the 1st day of the following month).
 There are (5) steps on the salary schedule.

 Classified bargaining unit members are entitled to the following benefits pro-rated according to the hours worked by the employee: